Send the link below via email or IMCopy

-We use Cavendish Square, World Book Online and Discovery Education Streaming.
+We use Cavendish Square, Britannica, EBSCO and Discovery Education Streaming.
 Check them out!

-They can be found on My FCOE Portal.
-To access the portal you need the username and password.
-They are found under the My FCOE Portal link.
+They can be found on the library webpage.
+To access the databases you need the username and password.
+They are found under the "Lock" link the webpage.

 You may use the computers or Chrome books to type your reports, print flyers or do power point presentation.